 Interogo Foundation is an independent entity with a legal personality and its own governing bodies.
 The foundation exists for an unlimited period of time.
 The foundation’s ownership structure secures independence and longevity.

-Ingvar Kamprad, the creator of IKEA, has a true passion for his lifework and wished to secure the independence and longevity of the IKEA Concept, including the IKEA Trademarks.
+Ingvar Kamprad (1926-2018), the creator of IKEA, had a true passion for his lifework and wished to secure the independence and longevity of the IKEA Concept, including the IKEA Trademarks.

 Inter IKEA and Interogo Foundation were established during the 1980s to secure the independence and longevity of the IKEA Concept.
 The IKEA Concept is the core asset of Inter IKEA Group and its franchising operation.
 The overall purpose of Inter IKEA Group is to secure continuous improvement, development, expansion and a long life for the IKEA Concept.
 This will require investments in both good and bad times.

 During 2016, the structure of Inter IKEA Group has changed and the business has been divided.
 Since then, there are two separate groups, one for the IKEA related business and one for the investment businesses.
 The two groups have separate holding companies: Inter IKEA Holding B.V. in the Netherlands and Interogo Holding AG in Switzerland.
 Both groups are owned by Interogo Foundation.

 Interogo Holding’s operations aim at creating long-term value and securing financial stability, independence and longevity.
 And by that assure the ability to invest in the IKEA Concept in both good times and bad.

 Interogo Foundation also owns Interogo Treasury AG, a treasury and asset management company with its operations in Liechtenstein.